eliotlim/OpenBook/README.md

 > OpenBook is currently in active development.
 > Please make regular backups of your data while using it.

-Binary downloads are not yet available.
+Download OpenBook from the [Releases page](https://github.com/eliotlim/openbook/releases).

-To run OpenBook, you will need to build it from source.
+Alternatively, you can build it from source.

 ## Setting up development environment